tmigone/invoice-mcp/README.md

 ## ⚠️ Privacy Notice

 This is an experimental project exploring MCP servers.
 When using with Claude Desktop or other MCP compatible services, your data is sent to the AI provider and may be used for model training.
 Only include information you're comfortable sharing.
-For enhanced privacy, this MCP server can be configured to work with local AI solutions such as Open WebUI.
+For full privacy - this MCP server can be configured to work with local AI solutions such as Open WebUI.

 ## Getting Started